 The flu causes thousands of deaths in the United States every year.
 Many more are hospitalized.
 Most of these people are immunity challenged, such as infants and young people, people 65 and older, pregnant women, and others with compromised immune systems.

 How can I prevent contracting the flu?
-Even if you are not immunity challenged, one of the best ways to stop the virus from spreading is by attaining a flu vaccine.
+Even if you are not immunity challenged, medical experts believe one of the best ways to stop the virus from spreading is by attaining a flu vaccine.
 A flu vaccine can also keep you from contracting the flu, or it may help make your symptoms less severe.
 Because there is no “live virus” in the vaccine, a flu vaccine cannot cause the flu.
 (As always, remember hand washing is the ultimate way for you to prevent the spread of viruses.)

 Can I still get the flu if I get a flu vaccine?
 Yes.
 A flu vaccine contains only those strains of the virus thought to be most prevalent for the year in question.
 The flu vaccine offered on campus will be “trivalent,” meaning it will protect against three common flu strains.
 (There is also a “quadrivalent” flu vaccine available many places, upon request.)
 It is possible to contract a rarer strain of the virus.
 Further, because the vaccine takes approximately two weeks to become effective, you may still become ill within that two-week window of time.
 However, once immunity is established, it will protect you for the entire flu season.

 There are illnesses that look like flu, but are actually other illnesses.
 This may explain why some people have claimed that the flu vaccine caused them to contract the flu.
-This is really not the case.
+This is probably not the case.

 Should some people forgo the flu vaccine?
 Yes.
 People who have had Guillain-Barre Syndrome, or someone not feeling well, should not get the vaccine.
 In the past, people with egg allergies could not receive a flu vaccine.
 However, now only a very small percentage of those people ever have any kind of reaction.
 If you have a history of a severe egg allergy, you should still get your flu shot in a medical setting, and be monitored for 30 minutes.